Aditi138/teacher-perception/README.md

 If the input treebank is large (i.e > 20k sentences), we recommend breaking the file into smaller files and using the option `--distributed_files <path to the smaller files>`
 It may still take a long time to process with many files as it aggregates the information.

+**For word usage**
-For word usage, this requires a parallel corpus with [word alignments](https://github.com/neulab/awesome-align) already run, a sample is provided in the data folder.
+This requires a parallel corpus with [word alignments](https://github.com/neulab/awesome-align) already run, a sample is provided in the data folder.
 We break the code into three components:
 To get popular adjectives, synonyms and antonyms,
 ```
     cd code/